Genitive: Draconis

 Stars of Draco

-Despite its considerable size, the eighth-largest constellation, Draco is not particularly prominent.
+Despite its considerable size, the eighth-largest constellation by area, Draco is not particularly prominent.
 Its brightest star is second-magnitude Gamma Draconis, called Eltanin from the Arabic al-tinnīn meaning ‘the serpent’; according to Ptolemy it lay on the top of the dragon’s head (see illustration below).
 Gamma Draconis was given the accolade of ‘the birth-star of modern astronomy’ by the English Astronomer Royal Sir George Airy (1801–92) because it was the subject of the observations by James Bradley (1692–1762) that led to the discovery of the aberration of light, announced in 1728.
 This was the first observational proof that the Earth orbits the Sun.

 The star that Johann Bayer labelled Alpha Draconis, lying in the dragon’s body between the tail of Ursa Major and the head of Ursa Minor, is only of magnitude 3.7, but it has the distinction that it was the north pole star around 2800 BC when it lay only 0.1° from the celestial pole, closer than our modern Polaris.
 Alpha Draconis is named Thuban, from a highly corrupted form of the Arabic ra’s al-tinnīn, ‘the serpent’s head’, at some stage wrongly applied to this star, even though it lies nowhere near the head.
+Why did Bayer designate this star as Alpha?
+For some reason Tycho catalogued it as 2nd magnitude, making it the brightest in the constellation, and Bayer followed suit without checking for himself.
+Ptolemy had listed it as third magnitude, but even that was a step too bright.

-Beta Draconis, near the dragon’s eye, is called Rastaban, another corrupted form of the same Arabic name.
-The stars Beta, Gamma, Nu, and Xi Draconis form a lozenge shape which we regard as the dragon’s head (see illustration above), but which bedouin Arabs visualized as four mother camels with a baby camel at the centre; the baby was represented by a 6th-magnitude star not mentioned by Ptolemy which the Arabs called al-ruba’, now written as Alruba.
-Mu Draconis, a 5th-magnitude double star which Ptolemy described as lying on the dragon’s tongue, is known as Alrakis which comes from the Arabic al’rāqis, the trotting camel.
+Beta Draconis, near the dragon’s eye, is called Rastaban, another corrupted form of the Arabic name ra’s al-tinnīn.
+The stars Beta, Gamma, Nu, and Xi Draconis form a lozenge shape which we regard as the dragon’s head (see illustration above), but which bedouin Arabs visualized as four mother camels, al-‘awā’idh, with a baby camel at the centre; the baby was represented by a 6th-magnitude star not mentioned by Ptolemy which the Arabs called al-ruba’, now written as Alruba.
+Mu Draconis, a 5th-magnitude double star which Ptolemy described as lying on the dragon’s tongue, is known as Alrakis which comes from the Arabic al-rāqi, the trotting camel.

 Chinese associations